-Until his death in 1816, Flatford Granary formed part of Golding Constable’s (John Constable’s father) milling estate.
-The Granary then passed to Golding’s younger son Abram who sold them to William Bentall in 1846.
+Until his death in 1816, the granary formed part of Golding Constable’s (John Constable’s father) milling estate.
+The granary then passed to Golding’s younger son Abram who sold it to William Bentall in 1846.

-- 1929 – Flatford steam mill at the Granary closed
+1929 – Flatford steam mill at the granary ceased working because of the advent of roller mills.

 The Granary 1911-1979